30th April 2018

 The strawberries are potted up and hanging in the polytunnel.
 Just six plant this year as a little experiment to see how they do.

 And finally, the chinese leaves I sowed came up within four days!!!
 The seed packets are in Chinese and the only leaves I know for certain are bok choi.
-Ive given the others my own names and written it on the packets so I know whats what but were going to be having some interesting stir-fries over the next few months!
+I’ve given the others my own names and written it on the packets so I know what’s what but we’re going to be having some interesting stir-fries over the next few months!